University of Liverpool

 I have held postdoctoral positions at the University of Edinburgh, at SISSA and at MSRI.

-A note on non-unique enhancements (with M. Van den Bergh), arxiv
+A note on non-unique enhancements (with M. Van den Bergh), to appear in Proceedings of the American Mathematical Society, arxiv

 An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves (with M. Van den Bergh), pdf

 Scalar extensions of derived categories and non-Fourier-Mukai functors (with M. Van den Bergh), Advances in Mathematics (2015), pp. 1100-1144, pdf

 Representations of cohomological functors over extension fields, to appear in J. Noncomm.
 Geom., pdf

 On the existence of Fourer-Mukai functors, Mathematische Zeitschrift (2017) Vol. 287, Issue 1, pp 155–179, pdf

 Fall 2017: I coordinated a Working seminar on Fourier-Mukai transforms.

 Fall 2016: I coordinated a postgraduate reading seminar on homological algebra.

 Spring 2014: I coordinated a joint SISSA/ICTP working seminar on Bridgeland Stability Conditions.
 Check out the videos of our lectures!

 Fall 2012: I coordinated a graduate working seminar on Homological Projective Duality.